-Morning transfer to Blairmore and onward walk to the magnificent beaches at Sandwood Bay on the dramatic Atlantic coastline.
-The walk is rewarded by an arrival at one of the most beautiful and remote beaches in all of Britain.
-Spend time exploring the mile of golden sand and dunes, with rocky cliffs and a giant sea stack to complete the dramatic scene before walking back to Oldshoremore where our minibus awaits to transfer you to Inverness for the final overnight on the tour.
+The day begins with a morning transfer by public bus to Kinlochbervie where your bags can be deposited before walking out to Blairmore and onward to the magnificent beaches at Sandwood Bay on the dramatic Atlantic coastline.
+The walk is rewarded by one of the most beautiful and remote beaches in all of Britain.
+Spend time exploring the mile of golden sand and dunes, with rocky cliffs and a giant sea stack to complete the dramatic scene before walking back via Oldshoremore and returning to Kinlochbervie for the final overnight on the tour.

 Congratulations – you have completed The North Highland Adventure!
 Depart Durness by public bus transport to Lairg and on by rail for homeward travel via Inverness.